 In 1983 Labor saved the Franklin River from being dammed.
 Labor protected the Daintree, Kakadu and the Tasmanian World Heritage Area.
 Labor reformed the native forest industry and protected the most important old growth stands across the country.

 The 2007-2013 Federal Labor Government has built the largest network of Marine National Parks in the world and has set Australia on the path to a low carbon future.
 It protected 170,000 ha of Tasmania's forests as World Heritage and halted the supertrawler.

 While it is these big headline actions that inspire, Labor importantly also embedded environment in our planning processes and built ways to assess, regulate and enforce environmental controls.
 In the early 70s, Prime Minister Gough Whitlam appointed Australia's first Federal Environment Minister, Moss Cass and the country's first Urban Planning Minister, Tom Uren.
 Under Whitlam the nation's first Environmental Impact Inquiry established that sand mining on Queensland's Fraser Island was untenable.
 Embedding environmental outcomes while building the nation and its prosperity were central to Whitlam's modernising of the Labor mission.

 - Labor's platform has committed Labor to action on climate change since 1998.
-See the current (2015) Platform for Labor's principles and commitments across the spectrum of environmental issues.
+See the 2018 National Platform for Labor's principles and commitments across the spectrum of environmental issues.